ComputeHalacha/JewishCalendar/README.md

 ### Contribution guidelines ###

-* Writing tests - yes, please! the project grew in small pieces as I needed them for other projects - I never expected it to become a full library.
-No tests was included.
+* Writing tests - yes, please!
+The project grew in very small increments created as I needed them for other projects - I never expected it to become a full library.
+Unfortunately, no tests were created.
 * Please do not commit any revision to the main branch that does not compile without any errors or warnings whatsoever.

 ### Who do I talk to? ###